 help build community resilience and volunteer skills.

-Number of Medical Reserve Corps of Eastern Washington Activities during the last year
+Average number of Medical Reserve Corps of Eastern Washington activities annually

-The best way to help during a disaster is to join a local volunteer organization and complete the required training prior to an emergency so that you are better prepared to help your community.
+The best way to help during a disaster is to join a local volunteer organization and complete the required training prior to an emergency.